eazow/hexo/source/tomcat/ch02-a-simple-servlet-container.md

 You cannot make the parse and sendStaticResource methods private because they will be called from other classes.
 However, these two methods are not supposed to be available from inside a servlet.
 One solution is to make both Request and Response classes have default access modifier, so that they cannot be used from outside the ex02.pyrmont package.
 However, there is a more elegant solution: by using facade classes.
 See the UML diagram in Figure 2.2.

+In this second application, we add two façade classes: RequestFacade and ResponseFacade.
+RequestFacade implements the ServletRequest interface and is instantiated by passing a Request instance that it assigns to a ServletRequest object reference in its constructor.
+Implementation of each method in the ServletRequest interface invokes the corresponding method of the Request object.
+However, the ServletRequest object itself is private and cannot be accessed from outside the class.
+Instead of upcasting the Request object to ServletRequest and passing it to theservice method, we construct a RequestFacade object and pass it to the service method.
+Servlet programmers can still downcast the ServletRequest instance back to RequestFacade, however they can only access the methods available in the ServletRequest interface.
+Now, the parseUri method is safe.

+Listing 2.7 shows an incomplete RequestFacade class.